 The Maria Jose Project is located in northern Peru in the Ancash Department.
 On February 27, 2013, the Company entered into an option agreement to purchase 100% of the Maria Jose Prospect for \$4.9 million over a four-year period.
 In 2015, the Company entered into a formal option and joint venture agreement with a private Peruvian gold producer, Analytica Mineral Services SAC ("AMS").
 AMS can earn a 51% interest in the project by completing 2,000 meters of tunneling at its cost.
+To date, AMS has not completed the 2,000 meters of tunneling.
 Following AMS earning its 51% interest, the two parties will form a joint venture agreement with standard terms.
 In December 2015, replacing the February 2013 agreement, Bear Creek and AMS made a negotiated purchase payment of \$1.2 million to the underlying property owner to acquire 100% interest in the Maria Jose mineral concessions.
-The Company and AMS now jointly own 100% of the concessions.
-There are no royalties; however, under the purchase agreement, Bear Creek and AMS are obligated to pay an additional \$2.1 million on commencement of commercial production.
-This additional payment has no time limits.
+There are no royalties; however, under the purchase agreement there is an obligation to pay an additional \$2.1 million to the former property owner on commencement of commercial production.
+This additional payment has no time limit.